Losant/react-losant-dashboard-block/README.md

 Then open [`localhost:8000`](http://localhost:8000) in a browser.

 ## Installation

-The easiest way to use react-losant-dashboard-block is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use the component is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

 You can also use the standalone build by including `dist/react-losant-dashboard-block.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.